warriorstar-orion/Paradise/docs/mapping/guide.md

 18. Engine areas, or areas with a high probability of receiving explosions, should use reinforced flooring if appropriate.

 19. External areas, or areas where depressurisation is expected and normal, should use airless turf variants to prevent additional atmospherics load.

+20. When adding new shuttles, or remapping departures areas, contributors must ensure that all existing and new shuttles continue to fit and dock to the correct airlocks as expected.
+Any time docking ports are edited, the author needs to confirm the `width`, `height`, and `dwidth` variables between the two permanent ports and mobile port are compatible.

 [helpers]: https://github.com/ParadiseSS13/Paradise/blob/master/code/modules/mapping/access_helpers.dm